dwu1547/CS-3083/README.txt

-userchooseRange.php = user chooses a range of dates to display the events by groups of user is in chooseEvent.php = continuation of userchooseRange.php; after displaying the event, user has the option to RSVP the event
+userchooseRange.php = user chooses a range of dates to display the events by groups of user is in chooseEvent.php = continuation of userchooseRange.php; after displaying the event, user has the option to RSVP the event gotoEvent.php = user decides whether to attend the event or not